MEDIA CONTACT: Mark E. Brady, Chief Spokesperson, 240-508-7930

 Daylight Saving Time will end on Sunday, November 4, 2012.
 Citizens and residents are reminded that when they move their clocks back 1 hour that they also provide a fresh battery in their smoke and CO alarms as well.

 • Having a working smoke alarm increase the chances of surviving a fire by 50%

-• An estimated 890 lives could be saved each year if all homes had working smoke alarms!
+• An estimated 890 lives, 1/3 of total fire deaths, could be saved each year if all homes had working smoke alarms!

 The Prince George’s County Fire/EMS Department, as well as every Department in the National Capital Region, has a free smoke alarm program.
-Simply call our smoke alarm hotline at 301-864-SAFE (7233) and a firefighter will come to your house and install a smoke alarm; FREE OF CHARGE!!!
+Simply call our Safety First Line at 301-864-SAFE (7233) and a firefighter will come to your house and install a new smoke alarm for you; FREE OF CHARGE!!!
 You can also apply on-line by clicking here.

-Test your smoke alarm every month by pushing the test button.
+Test your smoke alarm every first day of the month by pushing the test button.